porscheinformatik/pnet-data-api/README.md

 **Consider caching relevant information!** Most of the data does not change very often.
 We encourage you to store results locally and reuse the information instead of performing the same request over and over again.

-Some of the interfaces support scrolling.
-This allows your application to rapidly browse though thousands of data items.

 ## Paging

 The result of each request is paged, that means, that it splits the result into multiple pages.
 You can add the desired page size to each request (`pp` parameter), but the server may reduce it, if it is too large.
-Currently, each page is limited to, at most, 100 items.
+Currently, each page is limited to, at most, 100 items, **but do not bet on it.
+We may decide to return fewer items (for reasons), make sure your code can cope with that**.

-You can request subsequent pages by adding a page (`p`) parameter, but the rest of the request must be exactly the same.
+You can request subsequent pages by adding a page (`p`) or a search after (`sa`) parameter, but the rest of the request must be exactly the same.

-## Scroll Queries

-Some `find`-queries support scrolling (applications, activities, companies, company groups, functions and persons).
-Use scrolling queries (only) if you expect and process large result sets (that won't fit on one page).
-Pass `scroll=true` to the request.
-The first response will contain a `scrollId`.
-Call the the `next` interface with the `scrollId` as last path segment to get the next result set.

-**Be aware, that the `scrollId` is only valid for a few seconds after each request (it's like a session timeout)!
-If you don't have enough time to process the data on your side, choose a smaller page size.**
+**If you are requesting multiple pages, we recommend that you to use the `sa` parameter instead of the `p` parameter.** Each response will return a `searchAfter` value.
+When you make the request for the next page, add the search after parameter as `&sa=...` (instead of the `p` parameter).
+This will ensure that the response contains the results of the next page.
+If you use the `p` parameter instead, you may miss items or get duplicates, if the underlying data has changed in the meantime.

 ## `lastUpdate`